orntar/SamaritanSpeedloader/README.md

-# hb-speedloader
+# SamaritanSpeedloader
-Speedloaders for the Samaritan from Hellboy movie (2004)
+STEP, Fusion 360, and STL files for Samaritan from Hellboy movie (2004) One mechanical version and one static version which is closer to the look of the onscreen version.